How to Check your PowerShell Version and Upgrade it if Needed

 Check PowerShell version with $PSVersionTable.PSVersion

 If you use the Windows Terminal app, it will most likely still default to PowerShell 5.
 You can however click the dropdown arrow and choose PowerShell 7 if you need to run the newer version.
+This forces the active tab to instantly swap over to the modern scripting environment.

 Windows Terminal app

 To change this, you can click on Settings and change the Default profile to the newer version of PowerShell so the Terminal app will open to PowerShell 7 by default.
+Hit the save button to lock in your configuration changes.
+Your terminal will now launch the modern command shell every single time you open it.

 Windows Terminal app change the Default profile